 Step 3: Build Third-Party Presence

-85% of AI citations come from third-party sources.
-For recruiting, this means LinkedIn authority, Glassdoor/Indeed reviews, Reddit presence, and industry publication mentions.
+About 85% of AI citations come from third-party sources, based on our 2026 research.
+For recruiting, this means LinkedIn authority, Glassdoor/Indeed reviews, Reddit presence, ClearlyRated and SIA listings, and industry publication mentions.

 Generate Reviews from Both Audiences